ArdenIvanov/svelte-intellisense/README.md

 1. Path resolving for `import` statement in script path

-Allow to you quick search of required files to import, like a script file or svelte component.
-Also include search into `node_modules` folder, if exist.
-Files provided from `node_modules` marked with special label.
+Allows to quick search for the required files to import, like a script file or a svelte component.
+Also includes  `node_modules` folder in search results if it exists.
+Suggestions from `node_modules` are marked with a special label.

 ![Script path completion](images/script-path-resolver.gif)